What is a living wage and how is it estimated?

 BASIC NEEDS

-There are eight basic needs – food, childcare, health care, housing, transportation, civic engagement, broadband, and other necessities – that make up the cost components of the living wage, with an additional cost associated with income and payroll taxes.
-Use the table below to explore the data sources for each of these components included in the living wage estimates for 2023.
-Because each source includes data from different years, all data used in calculating a living wage is adjusted for inflation to December 2022 dollars using the Consumer Price Index-All Urban Consumers (CPI-U).
+There are eight basic needs that make up the cost components of the living wage—food, childcare, health care, housing, transportation, civic engagement, broadband, and other necessities—with an additional cost associated with income and payroll taxes.
+Use the table below to explore the data sources for each of these components included in the living wage estimates for 2026.
+Because each source includes data from different years, all data used in calculating a living wage is adjusted for inflation to December 2025 dollars using expenditure-specific indexes from Consumer Price Index-All Urban Consumers (CPI-U).

 FAMILY BUDGET AND LIVING WAGE CALCULATION

-Calculating the actual hourly living wage for each county and each family type is a four step process, summarized in the figure below.
+The underlying data on the cost of basic needs is used to calculate the actual hourly living wage for each county and each family type through a four step process, summarized in the figure below.

 What are basic needs?